Queen Latifah To Release First Album In Over A Decade

 Queen Latifah revealed to The Blast that after a nearly 10-year break, she finally has new music on the way.

-They caught up with Latifah in New York City on Thursday to ask her about the prospect of a new album on the horizon.

-She confirmed that new material is coming with an anticipated release date sometime this year.
+The outlet caught up with Latifah in New York City on Thursday to ask her about the prospect of a new album on the horizon.
+She confirmed that new material is coming, with an anticipated release date sometime this year.
 This would make the new record her first studio album since Persona in 2009.

 As far as what kind of music will be on the album, the multi-talented artist indicated she was working on not only hip-hop tracks but some jazz music as well.
 Latifah’s fifth record, The Dana Owens Album, included songs with heavy overtones of jazz and R&B.

-During a press junket for her 2016 film Miracles From Heaven, Latifah told Deepest Dream that jazz was something she grew up with, her father playing it constantly during her childhood.
+During a press junket for her 2016 film Miracles From Heaven, Latifah told Deepest Dream that jazz was something she grew up, with her father playing it constantly during her childhood.

 “Somewhere along the line, that jazz gene kicked on somewhere in the hip-hop years it kicked in and I kind of immersed myself in more and more jazz.
 Especially as people would sample jazz records for. hip hop.
-So I would find out what sample that was and I’d get turned on to some whole artist and their whole repertoire”.
+So I would find out what sample that was and I’d get turned on to some whole artist and their whole repertoire.”

 EXCLUSIVE: Who's ready for new music from @IAMQUEENLATIFAH?https://t.co/dX8sWqFGkY